 Gently scrubbing with a suede brush helps remove surface dirt and prevent it from growing on your shoe.
 It also gets rid of deep-seated dust and fine particles.
 Doing this regularly will keep revitalizing the footwear and give you vibrant-looking pair of suede.

 While fabric and canvas shoes can be washed in the washer using a regular detergent, I still recommend hand washing them using soap and a brush.
 Getting soaked and spun will have an effect on its overall appearance in the long run.

 The secret here is a good rinse.
 Soak entire shoes in a pool of water for a thorough and deep rinse.
 Dried traces of soap can end up browning some parts of the footwear and would look unbecoming.

 For white ones, adding bleach to the wash water can remove stains and brighten them up.
 For colored canvas, choose bleach for colored fabrics.
-Stain on canvas shoes can be removed with a good brush and soapy water.
+Use a brush and soapy water to remove stains.

-Placing canvas shoes in a hot clothes dryer may also melt glues to melt and parts of the shoe falling apart.
-Mild laundry soap and normal air to dry it naturally is enough to maintain the fabric’s suppleness, color, and shape.
+Placing canvas shoes in a hot clothes dryer may also melt the glue that seals joints and cause the footwear to fall apart.
+Mild laundry soap and normal air drying are enough to maintain the fabric’s suppleness, color, and shape.

 Sports Rubber shoes